 Cassandra Lawlis was born in Kansas City, Missouri, although neither she nor her parents ever lived there.
 She grew up in southeastern Wisconsin and came to Austin via Madison (where she received her BFA in Art), Minneapolis, Portland, OR and NYC.
 While in New York she met her husband, had a baby, and became involved in the local breastfeeding community.
 Also while in NYC, through an series of unlikely events, she helped implement the Quality, Environmental, and Health and Safety Management program at a multinational express shipping company.
 Sorting through all those regulations has made her particularly suited to filing insurance claims at MMBA.
 Her baby is now eight years old but is still awfully cute.

-Donor Mom Screener
+Donor Mom Program Specialist

 Laura grew up in Austin and loves everything about it (except the traffic)!
 She's been working at MMBA since 2012.
 She maintains ongoing communication with approved milk donors, ensuring that all changes in health or lifestyle are acknowledged appropriately.
 Outside of work, she loves being a mom to her ten-year-old daughter.

-Donor Mom Program Screener
+Donor Mom Program Assistant

 Andrew was born and raised in Texas, migrating South on I-35 his entire life with stops in Grapevine, Waco, and Georgetown before settling in Austin.
 Andrew graduated with a Bachelor's degree in English Language and Literature from Southwestern University in 2013, but always felt called to serve others, particularly the vulnerable and needy.
-Through a series of highly fortunate events, Andrew ended up at the Milk Bank in 2014 as the Equipment and Inventory Coordinator, and he feels doubly fortunate that he gets to work at a place that helps the most vulnerable.
+Through a series of highly fortunate events, Andrew ended up at the Austin Milk Bank in 2014 as the Equipment and Inventory Coordinator, and he feels doubly fortunate that he gets to work at a place that helps the most vulnerable.
 Andrew is now the Operations Manager, overseeing all processes and personnel related to the procurement, handling, pasteurization and dispensation of donor milk.
 Andrew is a husband and a father; his child was born in June of 2016 and will very likely become president one day.

-Quality Assurance Technician and Lab Assistant
+Quality Assurance Technician and Operations Technician

 Mindy was born in Ohio and relocated to Texas at the age of 4.
 She received her BS in Nutrition from UT Austin and shortly after joined the staff at the milk bank.
 Her love and passion for helping others in need contributes immensely to her job.
-At the Milk Bank Mindy makes sure the standards and procedures in the lab are met.
+At the milk bank Mindy makes sure the standards and procedures in the lab are met.
 In her free time, Mindy enjoys spending time with her toddler son, Michael.

 Melissa was born in Austin, TX and has lived here her entire life.
 As a kid she trained dogs competitively for 8 years and still loves to spend time with her dogs teaching them new tricks.
-After 10 years in the food industry, Melissa has made the move to MMBA where she works as a Pasteurization Technician.
+After 10 years in the food industry, Melissa has made the move to MMBA where she works as a Lab Coordinator.
 Plus, she is a former Donor Mom herself.
 Outside of the office, Melissa enjoys spending time with her son, Caleb, and taking care of her chickens, pigs, ducks, sheep, miniature horse, and 4 dogs.

 Chad grew up in Houston until he moved to Austin to attend the University of Texas and has since never left the city.
 He works as a lab assistant, doing a little bit of everything to make everyone else’s jobs in the lab a little easier.
 Chad is an avid indoorsman who enjoys video games, 80s music, hard-boiled noir and really anything that keeps him from going outside--it's way too bright out there.

 Robin was born in Virginia, but lived in Maryland for most of her life.
 Growing up as the daughter of a Lactation Consultant, a passion for infant and maternal health was quickly and deeply instilled in her.
 She received a BA in Anthropology and a BS in Chemistry from The George Washington University.
 Despite loving her time in DC, she was looking for a new adventure after college and found herself in Austin.
-At MMBA, Robin works as a lab assistant aiding in the the safe processing of donor milk.
+At MMBA, Robin works as a lab technician aiding in the safe processing of donor milk.
 She loves being able to help save babies everyday.
 Outside of work she enjoys spending time outside, crocheting, and attempting to cook.

 Laura Steed was born in Lubbock, Texas.
 She graduated from Southwestern University in 2015 with a B.S. in Biology.
 While working in several research labs as well as private medicine, Laura developed a passion for helping others and all things related to the lab.
-As a laboratory assistant, she helps in safely processing the milk used to help save babies everyday.
+As a laboratory technician, she helps in safely processing the milk used to help save babies everyday.
 She also enjoys hiking, hanging out with her spouse, and cuddling with her three-legged cat Tripod.